Zth (libzth)

 How to build

 To install all build dependencies, run dist/<platform>/bootstrap (as Administrator under Windows).
 Next, run dist/<platform>/build to build the library and all examples.
-This does effectively:
+By default, release builds are generated.
+To do debug builds, pass Debug as command line argument to dist/<platform>/build.
+VS Code configuration is available too.

 After building, check out the doxygen/html directory for documentation.